Dominique Cerutti: Altran

 Cerutti has been chairman and CEO of the Altran group since 18 June 2015.

 In November 2015, Cerutti announced his five-year strategic plan, "Altran 2020.
 Ignition."
 The plan aims for the firm to reach 3 billion euros in revenue in five years and a big increase in profitability.
 As part of the new strategic plan, Dominique Cerrutti launched a strong acquisition policy, notably with Tessella, an international leader in data analysis and data science consulting, Synapse, an American company specialized in developing innovative products, Lohika, a software engineering company and Benteler Engineering, a German firm specialized in design and engineering services for the automobile industry.

 Cerrutti also set up several strategic partnerships, especially in the fields of 3D printing, with Divergent an American startup that integrates 3D printing with automobile manufacturing, and autonomous driving with EMG (eMApgo) a Chinese company specialized in digital mapping for the automobile industry.

-In 2017, he led Altran's acquisition of Information Risk Management (IRM), a UK-based company specialized in cyber security, as well as GlobalEdge, an India-based software solutions firm specialized in IoT systems and embedded software solutions.
+In 2017, he led Altran's acquisition of Information Risk Management (IRM), a UK-based company specialised in cyber security, as well as GlobalEdge, an India-based software solutions firm specialised in IoT systems and embedded software solutions.

 In November 2017, under the leadership of Cerruti, Altran Group also purchased the company Aricent for $2.0 billion, which is to date, the group's largest acquisition.
 This move enabled “Altran 2020.
 Ignition” strategic plan to achieve its goals two years ahead of schedule and established the company as a world leader in engineering, research and development services.
 Under Cerutti, Altran published revenues for the year 2017 indicating a 10% increase in sales, as well as a current operating income up by 13.6% that year; an increased revenue margin of 10.8%.

 In June 2018, Cerutti announced the plan "The High Road, Altran 2022".
 This plan ambitions a 14.5% margin and a 4 billion euros turnover in 2022 by betting on technological breakthroughs.

+In December 2020, he stepped down as CEO of Altran.

+Since March 2021, Cerutti has been chairman of Adarma’s Board, and since 1 July 2021, he has been a Group Board Member at IDEMIA Group.

-Honors and awards
+Honours and awards

 The French weekly news magazine, Option Finance, named Cerutti in its ranking of the top 50 newsmakers of 2014.